A day-long waterfall adventure!

 by John Haywood

 Everyone loves New York waterfalls!
 Those roaring and splashing natural wonders can be found almost everywhere in the Adirondacks.
 The beauty of the mountains is they have the perfect terrain for the formation of cascades of all types.
-There are numerous waterfalls along Route 73 alone and a few more on Route 86 leading to Wilmington, that are easily accessible or viewable from roadside.
+On this Adirondack Waterfall Roadtrip, you’ll encounter numerous waterfalls along Route 73 alone, and a few more on Route 86 leading to Wilmington, that are easily accessible or viewable from roadside.

-Here is a list of easily accessible waterfalls that would make for a great day-trip.
-This is just a small sample of what’s out there in the Adirondacks!
+Here is a list of easily accessible Adirondack waterfalls that would make for a great day-trip.
+This is just a small sample of what’s out there in those amazing Adirondack mountains!

 Clicking on the name of the falls will take you to a page with a map showing its location.
 The GPS coordinates have also been provided under the names if using a GPS unit to navigate.